WMD-group/PyTASER/docs/source/index.rst

 Acknowledgements
 ================

 Developed by Savyasanchi Aggarwal and Alex Ganose.
 Aron Walsh helped to design the project.
-Thanks to group members for their support, especially Youngwon Woo, Anahita Manchala and Liam Harnett-Caulfield.
+Thanks to group members for their support, especially Seán Kavanagh, Youngwon Woo, Anahita Manchala and Liam Harnett-Caulfield.

 .. toctree::